fragforce/FFOverlays/README.md

 ## Content Summary
 There are four complete gaming layout pages:
 ```
+OverlayBarBottomOnly
-OverlayBarBottomOnly 	White bar along the bottom of the screen, standard logo in the bottom left corner,
+	White bar along the bottom of the screen,
+	standard logo in the bottom left corner,
-						designed to have game overlay completely fill the screen and be partially hidden behind the bar
+	designed to have game overlay completely
+	fill the screen and be partially hidden behind the bar.

+OverlayBarsSmall
-OverlayBarsSmall 		White bar along the bottom and left side of the screen, standard logo in the bottom left corner,
+	White bar along the bottom and left side
+	of the screen, standard logo in the bottom
-						designed to have game overlay fit to the space while not being hidden by the bar
+	left corner, designed to have game overlay
+	fit to the space while not being hidden by the bar.

+OverlayBarsLarge
-OverlayBarsLarge		White bars along the bottom and left of the screen, Larger logo on the left side
+	White bars along the bottom and left of
+	the screen, Larger logo on the left side
 	above the title.
-The white bars take up (approximately) 20% of the space, allowing
+The white bars take up
+	(approximately) 20% of the space, allowing
-						user to add text and webcam to the area without overlaying above game overlay space
+	user to add text and webcam to the area
+	without overlaying above game overlay space.

+SplitSetup
-SplitSetup				Specially Designed space designed for split camera or non-game focused uses, i.e. IRL
+	Specially Designed space designed for split
+	camera or non-game focused uses, i.e. IRL
 	space with Twitch Chat, or two camera space.
 	Semi-transparent logo in bottom right corner
 	recommended.
 ```
 A fifth minimal layout can be used by simply using no bars, and adding the semi-transparent logo to a corner of the screen.

 ## Other File Includes